zwily/typus/README.md

 If the selector is not defined, you'll see a **text field** instead of a *select field*.

+### Booleans

+By default Typus will show all your booleans on the listings with an icon, if you prefer to show it as a text to be more verbose you can disable it with:

+    Typus::Configuration.options[:icon_on_boolean]

+Boolean text shows *True* & *False*, but you can personalize it "per attribute" to match your application requirements.

+    ##
+    # config/typus/application.yml
+    #
+    TypusUser:
+      fields:
+        list: email, status
+        options:
+          booleans:
+            # attribute: TRUE, FALSE
+            default: publicado, no_publicado
+            status: active, inactive

 ### Want more actions?

     Post: